+Teaching is my passion, and for years I served Westminster as the Director for the Center for Teaching and Learning.
 The great thing about teaching anthropology is that you get to watch people react to, absorb, and come to understand cultural practices that are entirely alien to them.
-The great thing about doing this at Westminster is that you get to know the students who are going through this process and help them work through it.
+The best thing about doing this at Westminster is that you really get to know the students who are going through this process and help them work through it.